andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 php composer.phar update --dev
 ```
 This adds the generators and ide helpers.
-To make it build teh ide helpers automatically you'll want to add the following to `composer.json`
+To make it build the ide helpers automatically you'll want to modify the post-update-cmd in `composer.json`

 ```
 		"post-update-cmd": [